 Step 1: Open Your PDF Document

-First, open the UPDF application on your respected device.
+First, open the UPDF application on your respective device.
 After opening, open the PDF file you want to make read-only.

 Now, click on the "Protect Using Password" icon on the right-side toolbar.